January 20, 2014

 In fact, our goal all along, and especially with our recent updates, has been to improve usability for enterprise admins and users by meeting the key corporate OFS concerns head on, which ESG defines as:

 • Curbing shadow IT.
 In most cases, rogue OFS usage is not about malicious employees but about employees finding a tool that fills a void left by existing processes.
-With Syncplicity, users can manage their files and folders, and access and edit files from anywhere on their mobile devices.
+With Syncplicity by Axway, users can manage their files and folders, and access and edit files from anywhere on their mobile devices.

 • Securing company assets.
-Syncplicity’s new admin controls and rank-ordered policies help IT prevent internal breaches—either malicious or accidental—by setting granular permissions for users, groups, and individual pieces of content.
+Syncplicity by Axway’s new admin controls and rank-ordered policies help IT prevent internal breaches—either malicious or accidental—by setting granular permissions for users, groups, and individual pieces of content.